jateute/jateute/README.md

 [![@jateute's Holopin board](https://holopin.me/jateute)](https://holopin.io/@jateute)

 ### Contact
-📫 You can reach me on Discord: jateute#7739
+📫 You can reach me on Discord: jateute
 <!--
 **jateute/jateute** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.